eembc/energyrunner/README.md

 ![Connecting to a Nulceo-144 platform](img/hookup-02.jpg)

 For debug purposes, the timestamp can also be sent to the Arduino D3 pin.
 This will cause additional timestamp information to be printed in the log as `io: m-lap-us-\d+`.
 This can be helpful if there are timestamp issues.

+If you do not have firmware version 1.0.6 on your LPM01A (it prints the version on the LCD while booting), you can [download it here](https://www.st.com/content/st_com/en/products/development-tools/software-development-tools/stm32-software-development-tools/stm32-utilities/stm32-lpm01-xn.html).
+It requires the ST CubeMXDeFuse application as well to perform the upgrade (see [instructions](https://www.st.com/resource/en/user_manual/dm00418905-getting-started-with-powershield-firmware-stmicroelectronics.pdf) that come with the firmware).

 For the JS110, [use this schematic](img/hookup-js110.png), and for the N6705, [this one](img/hookup-n6705.png).
 The concept is the same, the only differences are in where the VOUT and VDD are sourced, and how the timestamp is routed.
 For the N6705, the timestamp is split into the Arduion UNO.
 This is done because the N6705 cannot generate it's own timestamps; instead it is synched to the UNO which provides them.
 For the LPM01A & JS110, the timestamp doesn't need to be connected to the UNO, but it can be to help provide additional debug info (as the UNO will announce it saw a timestamp, which can be helpful if your EMON doesn't seem to be listening).